 Anyway, I am forever updating this number by printing out my previous list, going through all the parks that have opened and closed, and revising my listing.
 No matter what, it seems like the list is always behind the times.
 Maybe I need to slow down the pace with which I’m visiting ballparks and get a little rest.

-- 9 -- the number of current Major League and Minor League parks that I've visited and photographed, but where I did not attend a game;
+- 9 — the number of current Major League and Minor League parks that I’ve visited and photographed,

 In addition, I’ve attended games at 12 independent-league parks, so you could actually say that I’ve visited 361 ballparks if you wanted to.
 If you’d like to throw in the 41 college parks where I’ve seen games, then that tops 400.
 If you want to include college wood-bat league parks … oh, never mind.
 I think you get the idea!